We ask you, humbly, to help us.

 position on lesbian, gay, and bisexual (LGB or GLB) individual rights, protections,

 access to marriage, and other issues.
 Also emerging is an interest in gender identity involving transgender persons and transsexuals.
+They are individuals who identify as being of a gender different from their biological sex as identified at birth.

 Psychiatric, psychological and other science-based professional groups are evidence-based.
 They conclude what is "truth" after examining experimental, interview, survey and other evidence.
 However, "truth" as viewed by faith groups are often based on a more complex evaluation.
 Faith groups generally establish and change their policies based on four